Last Updated: July 21, 2021

-27. The number of proximity mobile payment transaction users will surpass 1B in 2020.
+27. The number of proximity mobile payment transaction users surpassed 1B in 2020.

 Using smartphones to make payments, which is a segment related to m-commerce, is also on the rise.
 In 2017, the number of mobile proximity payment users stood at 721.2 million worldwide.
 Popular application areas are paying for transport and transit, as well as retail goods and services.

-28. The proximity mobile payment transaction value in the US is expected to be $113.8B in 2019.
+28. The US’s proximity mobile payment transaction value is expected to be over $200B in 2023.

 29. The global mobile-payments market will have a compound annual growth rate of 33% to reach $4,574B by 2023.